chongjiu9/Igloo/README.md

+# To view our [website](https://er9966.github.io/Igloo/) hosted on github pages

+# To set up project locally on your environment
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).